Careers360 Logo

 1. Venn Diagram to Relation

-Example: Select the set of classes and the relationship among which is best illustrated by the Venn diagram given below.
+Example: Select the set of classes and the relationship among them that is best illustrated by the Venn diagram given below.

 A) Shoes, Watches, Goggles